-- What amount will I be reimbursed for an individual 50 minute therapy session (CPT Code 90834) at a fee of $150?
+- What amount will I be reimbursed for a 55-minute individual psychotherapy session (CPT Code 90837) at a fee of $150?

 - Do I need to meet a deductible each year before I can begin to receive reimbursement for sessions?

-- Is pre-authorization required and if so, what documentation is necessary?
-Does my provider need to fill out a specific form?
+- Is pre-authorization required?
+If so, what documentation is necessary?
+Does my provider need to fill out specific forms?

 I am able to offer a sliding scale to a limited number of individuals.
 These individuals must be able to demonstrate financial need.